Registrant Renewal Information

 Registrants can file for renewal of their registration annually for a maximum of five years after initial registration.
 The initial registration period is one year, and after that, the registrant can renew up to five times.

-Second Registration Numbers
+Subsequent Registration Numbers

-Social Security Number Requirement
+Social Security or Other Taxpayer Identification Number Requirement

 Family Support Program